NathanSDunn/raspi-build/README.md

 * Movies can be managed with [Couch Potato](https://github.com/RuudBurger/CouchPotatoServer)
 * uTorrent can be used to tie the lot in together and automatically download your favorite shows
 * SpotiMC can be used to stream your music from the cloud 320kbps in mp3 audio with a premium account or alternatively GrooveShark if you prefer a free, but less awesome client. (both are XBMC addons).
+* [Automount new drives](https://github.com/kopfkino/raspi-config) when added and search with SickBeard/Couch Potato

 #### Web interfaces
 * Sickbeard http://`[Your Pi's IP Address]`:8081